The Insider’s Guide to Miami

 Frozen cocktails in coconuts, the teeny-tiniest bathing suits, the ostentatious nightclubs on Collins Avenue (and the inevitable lines to get in).
 Confession: When we used to think about Miami, these were the things that first came to mind.

 Luckily, we recently discovered that Miami extends way, way beyond its South Beach borders.
-But before you run off and pack, take a peek at our insider’s roundup of Miami’s hidden gems.
+But before you run off and pack, take a peek at our insider’s roundup of Miami’s hidden gems in this travel guide.
 Don’t worry: We’ll save you a mojito.

 THE ART MUSEUM THAT RIVALS ANY OTHER